jweaver72/EGZUMMER-WIKI/Menu.md

 ### Adjusting a Menu Item
 Once the menu item is selected, pressing the up and down arrow keys will adjust the setting for that menu item.
 To confirm the selection, press the `M`enu key.
 To cancel the selection, press the `EXIT` key.
-To cancel the selection and return to the top of the menu, long press the `EXIT` key.

 # Main menu